Hanekawa1012/Database-Group-4-Project/README.md

 - All changes in branch Tim.
 - *Maybe I will upload my sql script for creating tables needed in index.php tomorrow morning, stay tuned guys...(zzz)

-## Commit at 6:14, 18/11/2024 by TIM
+## Commit at 22:46, 17/11/2024 by TIM

-- Modified browse, create_auction_result, listing, login_result, logout, my_db_connect, process_registration, watchlist_funcs
+- Modified logout, login_result, process_registration, header
-    - About the files modified above, the point is that the database is kind of applicated foreign key constraint and I added watchlist table to store new data of watchlist relationship between user and auctions.
+    - finished session setting and unsetting in login/logout, now the website must go smoothly with them.
-    - Accomplished smooth watchlist adding/removing, added foreign key seller_id to auctions, added recording user_id to sessions
+    - deleted FIXME given by doctor since it no more works for main page test
-- Added pdo_db_connect, sql_script
+- might look back later, but now start working on item pages
-    - These are for you to get along with different database connection and database initializations.
-If you just right to get started with the project, make use of them.:)
+- All changes in branch Tim, as usual.

-- All changes in branch Tim.
-Maybe it's time to merge my things since I have to look at PythonIntro.
-Don't hesitate to ask me if there are any problems in my code. =)
+## Commit at 19:51, 17/11/2024 by TIM

-## Commit at 6:14, 18/11/2024 by TIM
+- Modified login_results, header

-- Modified listing, place_bid
+    - accomplished login request, session data setting, checking login info validity
-    - accomplished bidding items
+- Fixed error that new accounts will be detected existing in database
-    - created table bids, updated in sql_script
+- Modified in branch Tim

-## Commit at 6:11, 22/11/2024 by TIM
+## Commits till 3:07, 16/11/2024 by TIM

-- Modified... a lot of things
+- Modified process_registration, register, header
-    - In conclusion the item pages including mybids, mylistings, mywatchlist, browse are all accomplished basically, including showing items, filtering ans searching, and showing remaining time
+    - accomplished registration confirmation, input validity check
-- But after that a lot of other problems come out, so maybe you could check my thoughts below.
+    - added a sign-up botton in the header

-## Commit at 23:23, 25/11/2024 by TIM
+- All modified versions are in branch Tim

-- 不装了，让我们说中文
+## First commit

-- 几乎重构了整个数据库，添加了buyer和seller的约束表格，并将其他相关的表都从user外键转移到了buyer和seller上，同时auctions还增删了一些属性（比如auctions里删除了currentPrice（想了一下不符合3nf就删了）以及添加了status，方便用于筛选已结束的auction来发邮件）所以，请记得看我更新的sql_script（笑）
+- Added starter code

 ## Commit at 2:30, 26/11/24 by Zhenghao
 - 写了下个人信息编辑，耶！